airpair/sql-vs-nosql-ko-postgres-vs-mongo/post.md

 A short (practical) example (taken from the above documentation) is a bank which allows you to overdraw any one of your account as long as the cumulative sum in all of your accounts is above the negative.
 A malicious attacker might attempt to exploit `Repeatable Read` by withdrawing large sums from all accounts concurrently.
 Since `Repeatable Read` gets a snapshot, each individual transaction will be successful, resulting in a large net loss to the bank.
 It is worthy of note here, that while a lot of work has been done to optimize the higher transaction levels, it is still true that the higher transaction levels come with some performance overhead.
 Whether or not the higher consistency is worth the performance cost, is something that should be evaluated on a case by case basis, using benchmarks on your data and operations.

-#### 2.2.1 Transactions in MongoDb
+#### 2.2.1 Transactions and Durability in MongoDb

 MongoDB does not support transactions out of the box.
-It does however allow, configuration of its `Write Concern`, the "guarantee that MongoDB provides when reporting on the success of a write operation.
+It does however allow, configuration of its `Write Concern`, which while not related to transactions, does speak to the durability of write operations.
 The default is `Acknowledged`, which guarantees that the write operation has reached the database, but *does not* guarantee that the data has actually been written to disk.
 Other options are:

 `Journaled`: the write request has been written to MongoDB's Journal (A queue of operations that has not yet been persisted to the disk proper)

 `Majority`: The write has propagated to the majority of nodes, and been acknowledged by them.
 A lengthy discussion of the various failures of MongoDB's write concerns can be found here: https://aphyr.com/posts/322-call-me-maybe-mongodb-stale-reads

-The short version is that while `Majority` does ensure consistency in the absence of network partitions, network partitioning may result in inconsistent data, and/or data loss, even within the confines of a single document.
+While `Majority` does ensure consistency in the absence of network partitions, network partitioning may result in inconsistent data, and/or data loss, even within the confines of a single document.
 It is also true that MongoDB does provide an `$isolated` operator, which, while enforcing consistency by way of a write lock, also prevents all sharding, and does not actually guarantee atomicity as an error during the write operation does not roll back the entire "transaction".
 MongoDB also does provide a loose guideline for implementing a two phase commit:

 https://docs.mongodb.org/manual/tutorial/perform-two-phase-commits/